Skip to main content

 Vietnam War

-20-year conflict (1955-1975) between North and South Vietnam with massive US involvement ending in North Vietnamese victory
+1955-1975 conflict between North Vietnam (communist) and South Vietnam (U.S.-backed) ending in unified communist control

 Scholars examining failed interventionism, asymmetric warfare, the role of media in war coverage, and anti-war movements in democratic societies